adiroiban/fitbit-os-meistertask/README.md

 reminder that when battery is low, Fitbit OS will show something here.
 So the app should not place anything critical there.

+The companion is automatically started in the background when it will receive a file, even if the app is not running on the device.
+It will auto-sync but can only run for 15 seconds.

+The companion can run in the background at configured time and will get the remote state.
+Make sure you have a fast connection, as it can only run in the background for 15 seconds.

 ## UI/UX